charliecalvert/CloudNotes/Assignments/Docker/DockerFile.md

 });
 ```

-Create this DockerFile which uses the [official Node image][oni] from DockerHub:
+Create this Dockerfile which uses the [official Node image][oni] from DockerHub:

     FROM node:latest
     RUN mkdir -p /usr/src/app